Operator Services - Interexchange Carriers - V12.0

 Usage rate charges are comprised of the following rate elements:

 - A usage rate applies on a per call/message basis for Operator Services and Inward BLV/BLI.
+(BLV/BLI available in WA and OR only).

 Also a nonrecurring (one-time) charge applies to establish your Call Branding or to change your Call Branding